skydoves/landscapist/README.md

 ## Initialize
 We should initialize `Fresco` using [ImagePipelineConfig](https://frescolib.org/docs/configure-image-pipeline.html) in our `Application` class.<br>
-And we will fetch images from the network, recommend using `OkHttpImagePipelineConfigFactory`.<br>
+If we need to fetch images from the network, recommend using `OkHttpImagePipelineConfigFactory`.<br>
-We can set caching, networking, and thread pool strategies.
-And we can reference related methods in [here](https://fresco.buzhidao.net/javadoc/reference/com/facebook/imagepipeline/core/ImagePipelineConfig.Builder.html).
+By using an `ImagePipelineConfig`, we can customize caching, networking, and thread pool strategies.<br>
+[Here](https://fresco.buzhidao.net/javadoc/reference/com/facebook/imagepipeline/core/ImagePipelineConfig.Builder.html). are more references related to the pipeline config.
 ```kotlin
 class App : Application() {